What is Conflict in a Story and How to Write One in 8 Steps

 2. Picking the Theme(s), Tone, and Setting

-• Themes: Themes are abstract concepts that the writer wants to communicate through their story.
-They can lead to conflict in ideas, philosophies, actions, etc. Themes like familial love and ambition, for example, might lead to conflicts such as a struggle for power overruling a kingdom.
+- Themes: Themes are abstract concepts that the writer wants to communicate through their story.
+They can lead to conflict in ideas, philosophies, actions, etc. Themes like familial love and ambition, for example, might lead to conflicts such as a struggle for power over ruling a kingdom.

-• Tone: The tone of a story is determined by your own attitude and perspective on the themes you are writing about.
+- Tone: The tone of a story is determined by your own attitude and perspective on the themes you are writing about.
 You can be sympathetic to a cause, critical, judgemental, ironic, and so on.
-Since your attitude shapes your writing style, your writing will convey a particular mood or message on its own.
+Since your attitude shapes your style, your writing will convey a particular mood or message on its own.

-• Point of view: Another point you want to think about is choosing the point of view of your story.
+- Point of view: Another point you want to think about is choosing the point of view of your story.
 Generally, the first-person point of view helps your audience connect to the narrator (usually the protagonist) of the story.
 The third-person point of view, on the other hand, is better suited for following the plot.
+By placing distance between the audience and the story, you allow them to focus on more than one character or setting.

 3. Determining Character Flaws